Pattern Rigidity and the Hilbert-Smith Conjecture: Finite Volume Manifolds of Negative Curvature

 \subsection{Weak QI rigidity for Relatively Hyperbolic Groups}

-We shall be using the following Theorem of Behrstock-Drutu-Mosher (which follows from the proof of Theorem 4.8 of \cite{BDM}) in conjunction with Theorem \ref{weakrigrh} to get somewhat stronger results.
+We shall be using the following Theorem of Behrstock-Drutu-Mosher (which follows from the proof of Theorem 4.8 of \cite{BDM}; see also \cite{schwartz_pihes}) and Farb's result \cite{farb-relhyp} that the fundamental group of complete finite volume non-compact manifold of pinched negative curvature is strongly hyperbolic relative to the cusp groups.

-\begin{theorem} {\bf (Behrstock-Drutu-Mosher \cite{BDM})} Let $G$ be a finitely generated group (strongly) hyperbolic relative to a finite collection $\HH$ of finitely generated subgroups $H$ for which each $H \in \HH$ is not (strongly) relatively hyperbolic.
-Let $\Gamma$, $\Gamma_H$, $\Gamma_\HH$ denote respectively the Cayley graph of $G$, some translate of the Cayley (sub)graph of $H$ and the collection of translates of $\Gamma_H$ for $H \in \HH$.
-Then for every $L \geq 1$ and $C \geq 0$ there exists $R = R(L, C, G, \HH )$ such that the following holds. \\ For any $(L, C)$- (self) quasi-isometry $q$ of $G$, the image $q(\Gamma_H)$ is at a bounded Hausdorff distance $R$ of some $\Gamma_H \in \Gamma_\HH$. \end{theorem}
+\begin{theorem} {\bf (Behrstock-Drutu-Mosher \cite{BDM}, Schwartz \cite{schwartz_pihes})} Let $M = M^n$ be a complete finite volume manifold of pinched negative curvature with $n > 2$ (and one cusp for ease of exposition).
+Let $G= \pi_1(M)$.
+Let $K$ denote the fundamental group of the cusp.
+Choose a finite generating set for $G$ containing a finite generating set for $K$.
+Let $\Gamma$, $\Gamma_K$, $\Gamma_\KK$ denote respectively the Cayley graph of $G$, some translate of the Cayley (sub)graph of $K$ and the collection of translates of $\Gamma_K$.
+Then for every $L \geq 1$ and $C \geq 0$ there exists $R = R(L, C, G, K )$ such that the following holds. \\ For any $(L, C)$- (self) quasi-isometry $q$ of $G$, the image $q(\Gamma_K)$ is at a bounded Hausdorff distance $R$ of some $g\Gamma_K \in \Gamma_\KK$. \end{theorem}